microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 _Response_:
 * result: `CodeAction`
-* error: code and message set in case an exception happens during the completion resolve request.
+* error: code and message set in case an exception happens during the code action resolve request.